bigin/ImExtraFields/README.md

 ## Usage

 It is recommended to add one or more (according to your needs) functions to your `functions.php` file in your `theme/` directory.
 You can then call these in your template to retrieve items you need.
-For example, to get an item associated with the current page, you can use this function:
+For example, to get an item assigned to the current page, you can use this function:

 ```
 /**
  * This function returns SimpleItem object assigned to the current page.
  * Function expects category id as parameter.
  *
- * @param $category_id - Category id to which item belongs
+ * @param int $category_id - Category id to which item belongs
  *
  * @return SimpleItem object | null
  */